-The silent treatment refers to the act of intentionally withdrawing from an interaction, refusing to engage further, and shutting the other person out for extended periods of time.
-When this happens, the person on the receiving end feels invisible, like they don’t matter.
-Although there are many reasons someone might use the silent treatment, it often has negative consequences and can become abusive.
+The silent treatment is the intentional refusal to communicate with someone, often used as a way to punish, manipulate, or control.
+It can occur in romantic relationships, among family members, or even at work.
+When this happens, the person on the receiving end feels invisible, like they don’t matter, and overtime it can lead to emotional abuse.
+Although there are many reasons someone might use the silent treatment, it often has negative consequences and often damages relationships and erodes trust.

 Are communication issues hurting your relationship?